How effective can simple ordinal peer grading be?: Validation of our framework

-In addition to this ranking exercise, the students also participated in the traditional mid term exam.
+In this ranking exercise, each student was given a bundle of $6$ exam papers and returned a ranking of them.
+In addition, the students participated in the traditional mid term exam.
 This allowed us to quantify the correlation between their grading behaviour and their success in the traditional exam.
-The results are depicted in Figure \ref{fig:bubbles}(a).
-Even though students that were excellent in the traditional exam did very well as graders, the grading performance of the majority of the remaining students seems to be uniformly distributed between average and excellent, with just a few under-performing outliers.\footnote{An explanation for this grading behaviour is that, even though the students have participated in many exams like the mid term in the past and have a very good idea of what they are expected to do, this was the very first time they were asked to rank.
-We plan to make the whole information (questions, answers, indicative bundles, etc.) available to the students attending our Computational Complexity course during the current semester (Spring 2016) so that they are well-prepared for the next field experiment.
-It will be very interesting to see how this preparation will affect their grading behaviour.}
+So, the outcome of each experiment is a list consisting, for each student, of a ranking of the exam papers in her bundle (as a permutation of the correct ranking) together with her performance in the exam.
+These data are depicted in Tables~\ref{tab:2015} (for the 2015 experiment), \ref{tab:2016a}, and~\ref{tab:2016b} (for the 2016 experiment) in Appendix~\ref{app:sec:data}.
+Figures \ref{fig:bubbles}(a) and \ref{fig:bubbles}(b) show the correlation between grading error (Kendall-tau distance of the ranking returned by each grader from the correct ranking of the exam papers in her bundle) and quality for the $136$ and $241$ students that participated in the mid term exams in 2015 and 2016, respectively.
+Observe that, in 2015, the grading performance of the majority of the non-excellent students seems to be uniformly distributed between average and excellent, with just a few under-performing outliers, whereas the picture is more clear in 2016 and the grading performance has improved.
+An explanation for this grading behaviour is that, even though the students have participated in many exams like the mid term in the past and have a very good idea of what they are expected to do, in 2015, it was the very first time they were asked to rank.
+In contrast, before the 2016 exam, we made the data we collected in the previous year available in order to help the students prepare for the ordinal grading task as well.

-For comparison, we have plotted the same small number of randomly chosen students according to the Mallows distribution in Figure \ref{fig:bubbles}(b).
-Here, the correlation between student quality (to be thought of as equivalent to the success in the traditional exam) and grading performance is clear.
-The data depicted in Figure \ref{fig:bubbles}(a) have been used extensively in ``realistic'' exams.
-In these exams, we simulate a large population of students, whose quality and grading behaviour is determined by randomly drawing a bubble from those in Figure \ref{fig:bubbles}(a) with probability proportional to the area of the bubbles.
-Essentially, each of our $136$ students in the experiment serves as the support of the realistic distribution while the quality is slightly perturbed to result in a strict ground truth ranking.
+For comparison, we have also plotted this correlation for randomly chosen students for the Mallows and RUM populations in Figures \ref{fig:bubbles}(c) and \ref{fig:bubbles}(d).
+Both figures show data about $200$ students as a representative number in between the number of participants in the two field experiments.
+For the Mallows population, the correlation between student quality (to be thought of as equivalent to the success in the traditional exam) and grading performance is clear.
+However, for the RUM population, the correlation seems to be more noisy.